Use AI to Amplify

 Not Outsource It

 Former Head of Community for Writers at OpenAI.
 Taught writing at Yale.
-Teaching people and companies how to use AI to support the creative process — not outsource it.
+Teaching knowledge workers, companies, and universities how to use AI to think better, aim higher, and deliver higher-quality work — without outsourcing the creativity.

 Jay Dixit speaking at Wharton